-Standards also ask auditors to look at best practices around data access, retention, and deletion and to make sure you monitor your privacy compliance on an ongoing basis, keeping track of privacy-related complaints, disputes, and incidents.
+Standards also ask auditors to look at best practices around data access, retention, and deletion.
+Auditors review that you monitor your privacy compliance on an ongoing basis as well as keep track of privacy-related complaints, disputes, and incidents.

 When hiring a CPA to handle your SOC 2 audit, be prepared to provide security questionnaires, documentation of your policies, practices, and security controls, and evidence that those policies, practices, and security controls are being consistently followed within the organization.

-While 86% of IT pros say SOC is important, less than half say their compliance efforts are effective.
-If you’ve ever managed SOC compliance, this makes a lot of sense.
-Meeting these standards is a time-consuming challenge—and if you don’t have the right tools in place to monitor, alert, and automate, it can be hard to keep up with.
+Meeting SOC 2 standards is a time-consuming challenge—and if you don’t have the right tools in place to monitor, alert, and automate, it can be hard to keep up with.

 For companies that do stay compliant, the secret sauce starts with these best practices: